pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 - `DeleteRange` is ignorable because such type only appears when table is dropped safely(exceed gc safe time) but TiFlash has its own table gc strategy to clean data directly.
 - `Put` means replace into a key-value
 - `Delete` means delete key-value by key
-- `IngestSst` means ingest several TiKV sst files of DEFAULT/WRITE CFs.
+- `IngestSst` means ingest several TiKV SST files of DEFAULT/WRITE CFs.

 The content of each CF: